betobetok/openscad-version-creator/Readme.md

 ### Configuration

 The script uses JSON files to define input configurations.
-An example configuration file can be found in `New set 1_config.json`.
+An example configuration file can be found in `example_config.json`.

-#### Example Configuration: `New set 1_config.json`
+#### Example Configuration: `example_config.json`

 This file defines the parameters and variables used to generate multiple versions of 3D models.
 Below is an explanation of its structure: